pushingsocial/bitters/content.md

 I'm a closet revolutionary.

 It sounded exhilirating to say it.
 I didn't quite know what it meant.
 But it felt right.
 I was hired.
-The interviewer told me a few months later that she hired me because she believed my answer.
+My manager told me a few months later that she hired me because she believed my answer.

 I've been trying to live up to that title ever since.